cont-limno/LAGOSNEgis/README.md

 ## Features

+  - **Easy**: Convience functions allow for straightforward subsetting.

+  -   - **Fast**
-  - Queries are optimized for speed using `SQL` statements rather than loading entire layers
+        Queries are optimized for speed to avoid loading the entirety of massive layers.

-  - Repeated calls to a function with the same arguments are fast because function outputs are cached (*memoised*)
+        Repeated calls to a function with the same arguments are fast because function outputs are cached (*memoised*).

+  - **Flexible** : Custom queries can be constructed using `SQL` statements.

 ## Installation